13 Dealing with Data

 scale(y) scale(x) 1 standard deviation B standard deviation Interpretation, estimation

 Another common transformation, particularly in machine learning, is min-max scaling.
-This involves changing variables to range from some minimum value to some maximum value, and usually this means zero and one respectively.
+This involves changing variables to range from a chosen minimum value to a chosen maximum value, and usually this means zero and one respectively.
 This transformation can make numeric and categorical indicators more comparable, or at least put them on the same scale for estimation purposes, and so can help with convergence and speed up estimation.
+The following demonstrates how we can employ such approaches.

 When using sklearn, it’s a bit of a verbose process to do such a simple transformation.
 However it is beneficial when you want to do more complicated things, especially when using data pipelines.